Cancun to Playa del Carmen, Akumal, and Tulum - Riviera Maya Transportation Guide

 Not recommended if:

-• You are staying north of Akumal (Playa del Carmen or Puerto Morelos)
+• You are staying north of Akumal (Playa del Carmen or Puerto Morelos) These destinations are too far north and you should fly into Cancun.

 Cozumel International Airport